-Hurricane Irma strengthens, hits Cuba on its way to Florida
+Hurricane Irma begins lashing Florida after slamming Cuba

 Nervous Florida waits

-US and European forecast models predicted the eye could strike the Florida Keys and then the Everglades, west of Miami, on Saturday night into Sunday morning.
+US and European forecast models predicted Irma's eye could strike the Florida Keys, then the Everglades, west of Miami, early Sunday morning.

 "It's not a question of whether Florida is going to be impacted -- it's a question of how bad Florida is going to be impacted," Federal Emergency Management Agency Administrator Brock Long said.

-Though the core has the most power, Irma is huge.
-Its winds of at least tropical-storm force cover 70,000 square miles -- larger than the area of Florida (65,000 square miles).
+Though the hurricane's core has the most power, Irma is huge.
+Winds of at least tropical-storm force covered 70,000 square miles -- just larger than Florida's entire land area.

-Florida is not the only state preparing for possible impact.
-FEMA said Alabama and North Carolina should watch the storm.

-South Carolina Gov. Henry McMaster issued a mandatory evacuation for Saturday for some barrier islands while Georgia Gov. Nathan Deal expanded the state of emergency to include a total of 94 counties.
+Officials in other states also were preparing Saturday for Irma.
+South Carolina Gov. Henry McMaster issued a mandatory evacuation for some barrier islands, while Georgia Gov. Nathan Deal expanded the state of emergency to include 94 counties.
+FEMA warned Alabama and North Carolina also to be on watch.

-After Irma, Hurricane Jose looms
+Hurricane Jose looms

-The Caribbean islands pummeled by Irma are assessing the damage.
-Shredded buildings, battered cars and streets submerged in water are a common sight.The hard-hit islands of Barbuda and St. Martin are wearily preparing for Hurricane Jose, which could hit there over the weekend.
+As Caribbean islands pummeled by Irma assessed damage -- including shredded buildings, battered cars and submerged streets -- hard-hit Barbuda and St. Martin wearily prepared for Hurricane Jose, which could hit impact those places this weekend.

-Barbuda, one of two major islands in the nation of Antigua and Barbuda, is barely habitable, with about 95% of its buildings damaged, Prime Minister Gaston Browne said.
+Barbuda, one of two major islands in the nation of Antigua and Barbuda, was barely habitable for its 1,800 residents after Irma, with about 95% of its buildings damaged, Prime Minister Gaston Browne said, noting that repairs will cost $100 million.

-Anguilla, Barbuda, St. Martin and St. Barts are under a hurricane warning for Hurricane Jose, which could pass close to those islands Saturday.
-The government called for voluntary evacuations from Barbuda, Browne said.
+Anguilla, Barbuda, St. Martin and St. Barts were under a hurricane warning for Hurricane Jose, which could pass close to those islands Saturday.
+Voluntary evacuations were in place in Barbuda, Browne said.

 Are you affected by Irma?
 Text, iMessage or WhatsApp your videos, photos and stories to CNN: +1 347-322-0415.